 \subsection{Entailment results}

-Just as we did for constructing the confusion matrices in our first task, we select the first answer from the top 10 completions of the model which is in our list (including negative items: \textit{not, hardly} and \textit{never}), and the category `other' if no completion in the top 10 is found in the relevant category.
+As in the MLM task, to construct confusion matrices we select the first answer on our adverbs list from the top 10 completions of the model (including negative items: \textit{not, hardly} and \textit{never}), and the category `other' if no completion in the top 10 is found in the relevant category.
 To calculate accuracies, we exclude trivial answers (e.g., \textit{If it is sometimes strong, then it is sometimes strong}) as well as `other' answers which do not pertain to the target semantic category (e.g., \textit{mostly} when the category is temporal).
 However, we do report trivial answer percentages separately.
-We verify empirically that the chance performance on our dataset is 50\% by running a model which randomly picks an adverb in the relevant category (result: 0.48 accuracy and 0.13 trivial answers).
+A model which randomly picks an adverb in the relevant category produces 0.13 trivial answers.

 The results when taking into account negative answers are very poor.
 The models output a high percentage of negations (especially `not') even though negations constitute logical contradictions for all sentences in the entailment dataset.